Sensitive Skin Care: The Signs & Symptoms

 Whether your face turns red after cleansing or just from facing a gust of chilly wind, your skin’s propensity to flush is a sign that its barrier function is compromised.

 Everyday Health says: “Whether your face turns red after cleansing or just from facing a gust of chilly wind, your skin’s propensity to flush is a sign that its barrier function is compromised.”
-This redness is due to an inflammatory response from your immune system.
-In an attempt to heal, blood rushes to the surface of your sensitive skin.
+This redness results from an inflammatory response, with blood rushing to the skin’s surface to promote healing.

 2. Prone To Rashes & Bumps